 No More Beach Days

 For a majority of Californians, going to the beach is a big part of their everyday life.
-Unfortunately, Colorado is completely landlocked on all four sides and although there are lakes and rivers aplenty, to many people, that won’t make up for missing out on a quick dip in the ocean, surfing the waves on occasion, and partying with friends on the beach.
+Unfortunately, Colorado is completely landlocked on all four sides.
+Although there are lakes and rivers aplenty, to many people, that won’t make up for missing out on a quick dip in the ocean, surfing the waves on occasion, and partying with friends on the beach.

 Popular Cities To Move To In Colorado

-Thousands of people move to Colorado from all over California every year, cities like San Francisco and Los Angeles contributing some of the largest numbers to the exodus.
+Thousands of people move to Colorado from all over California every year, with cities like San Francisco and Los Angeles contributing some of the largest numbers to the departure.
 We list a few of the many wonderful cities in Colorado that people are choosing to move to in droves:

-- Boulder: With some of the most scenic views in Colorado right at your doorstep, it’s little wonder why people are choosing to move to Boulder.
+Boulder: With some of the most scenic views in Colorado right at your doorstep, it’s little wonder why people are choosing to move to Boulder.
 It stands just the foothills of the Rocky Mountains.
 The city has also been the center of a lot of tech buzz with the presence of companies like IBM there.
 It’s also home to one of the best universities in the US, the University of Colorado Boulder, which has been called a Public Ivy for the quality of education it provides.

-- Colorado Springs: Colorado Springs is home to a military base, drawing in military personnel and families in droves.
+Colorado Springs: Colorado Springs is home to a military base, drawing in military personnel and families in droves.
 Colorado Springs lies on the foot of the rocky mountains.
-Besides low unemployment, friendly neighborhoods and cheaper costs of living, residents can also take advantage of the many ski resorts that dot the mountains close to the city.
+Besides low unemployment, friendly neighborhoods, and cheaper costs of living, residents can also take advantage of the many ski resorts that dot the mountains close to the city.
 In addition, there are some national parks near colorado springs, such as Arches national park, Canyonland national park, etc. This is the best place for you if you want to enjoy your outdoor activities.

-- Denver: Denver is in the middle of an economic boom.
+Denver: Denver is in the middle of an economic boom.
 People call it “The Mile High City”.
 There’s never a boring moment here with entertainment venues and restaurants that serve food from around the world.
 But despite being the largest city in the state, Denver still boasts some incredible views of the surrounding mountains and a housing market that is more affordable than large cities that are growing at a comparable rate.